Presentation

 At the time of its foundation in 1928, the library was already strong of the Gaston Darboux and Nicolas Goffart collections, 138 journals and every French theses in mathematics since 1850.
 Soon many donations came in, including books and manuscripts from the Faculty of Science of the University of Paris.
 The library also inherited over 600 mathematical models, made from plaster, wood, wire or thread.
 Some of them are exhibited permanently in the library's hall.
 Most of those models were created in Germany by Ludwig Brill and Martin Schilling between 1890 and 1920.
 Those made of wood were built in Paris between 1912 and 1915 by Joseph Caron, Professor of descriptive geometry at École normale supérieure (ENS).

-Pierre Gauja, secretary of the French Academy of Science managed the library until 1949.
+Pierre Gauja, secretary of the French Academy of Science managed the library until 1954.
 Paul Belgodère took over the management until 1986 and—with the assistance of Denise Lardeux—transformed it into a large and internationally renowned library.
 The book holdings grew from 4 000 to 23 000 and the journals from 120 to 250.
 Since then, the library has established an international reputation.
 As an homage, the reserve of old and precious books has been named Salle Paul Belgodère, while the library's exhibition space is called Salon Denise Lardeux.

-Since then, the library has been managed by Hélène Nocton (1987-2003 / CNRS crystal medal 1997), Liliane Zweig (2003-2007 / CNRS crystal medal 2007), Brigitte Yvon-Deyme (2007-2015), Alexandra Miric (2015-2020) and Nayara Gil-Condé (2020-2023).
+Since then, the library has been managed by Hélène Nocton (1987-2003 / CNRS crystal medal 1997), Liliane Zweig (2003-2007 / CNRS crystal medal 2007), Brigitte Yvon-Deyme (2007-2015), Alexandra Miric (2015-2020), Nayara Gil-Condé (2020-2023) and Henri Duvillard (since 2024 / CNRS crystal medal 2023).
 And for 38 years, from 1981 until 2019, Dominique Dartron provided invaluable assistance to those in charge.

 The library also holds a collection of about 800 rare books from the 16th, 17th and 18th centuries.